Jbleezy/BO1-Reimagined/README.md

 * Fix COTD outro showing on all maps after loading COTD in a session
 * Get actionslot 2 highlighting to work
 * Fix demigod
+* Make online version of the scoreboard show in solo

 ## SPECIAL THANKS:
 * **_WARDOG_** - co-developer